rayHrx/SimMud/README.md

     $ make
     ```

-# Start Server and clIENT
+# Start Server and Client

 - To start server, run:
     ```sh